 On average, Charles measured in at 6’6” and 252 lbs, which at first glance, almost doesn’t make sense.
 It almost looks as if whoever wrote down the stats mixed up a guard and a center and never bothered to check it.
 Barkley was built like a cannonball and played like one too.
 He was a mix of 80% brute force and 20% finesse.

 Charles Barkley Shoes at Auburn

 Charles played his college ball at Auburn, a college better-known for its football program.
 He quickly became one of the most popular players in the nation with his brutal, gravity-defying style of play.
 Charles was chubby at this point of his career but he was still able to gobble up rebounds at an incredible rate and physically dominate anyone on the court.

 Converse All Star Pros

-Charles Barkley and the Sixers
+Charles Barkley Shoes with the Philadelphia Seventy-Sixers

 Barkley was drafted with the 5th overall pick by the Philadelphia 76ers in the 1984 NBA Draft, the same draft that brought Michael Jordan into the spotlight.

 The Sixers were STACKED in 1984-85 and were considered to be one of the top teams in the NBA.
 Charles had to compete for a role on the team against the likes of Dr J, Moses Malone, and Bobby Jones.
 Famously, Charles showed up fat and out of shape and struggled to earn minutes early in the season.
 It was actually Moses Malone that took Charles under his wing and whipped him into shape.
 Charles would end up turning in an impressive 1985 season once he switched out his fat for some muscle.